Luis-Nobrega/OOM-Internship-WRF/HOST/README.md

 ## instructions.txt
 The [intructions.txt](/HOST/instructions.txt) file is responsible for expressing time and mode information in a more readable way for the user and other scripts.
 Every **keyword**, except `processors` is automatically changed by [core_calc.py](/core_calc.py).

-After running [core_calc.py](/core_calc.py), a interval such as:
+After running [core_calc.py](/core_calc.py), an interval will appear:
 ```
 MIN processors: 1
 MAX processors: 16
 Now using: 4
 ```
-The program will throw an error if the requested cores are lower than the **minimum**, however if the **maximum** is exceeded, user input will be required to continue.
-It is **not** recommended to exceed the maximum `processors` unless the simulation is failing due to low processor count.
+The program will throw an error if the requested cores are lower than the **minimum**, however, if the **maximum** is exceeded, user input will be required to continue.
+It is **not** recommended to exceed the maximum `processors` unless the simulation is failing due to a low processor count.
 ```
 You are exceeding the maximum number of processors 16: by using 40.
 Are you sure? y/n
 ```